sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 == TODO list ==

-which should go in the main trac ticket
+which should go in the main trac ticket #12224:
+ * implement a simple example of factorial languages in sage.categories.example.factorial_languages.py
  * words path (currently in sage.combinat.words.paths) which have to be modified to fit with the new implementation
  * backward compatibility with the previous implementation (in particular with respect to pickling)
  * make difference between finite/infinite/enumerated/ordered alphabet (in particular with respect to the category initialization)